 Zanda offers a 14-day free trial (no credit card required).
 After that, pricing is per practitioner.

 Paid plans start at US$19/month for a single user.
-Currently (mid-2025) Zanda is running a promotion of 50% off for the first 6 months, so the Starter Plan can be as low as $9.50/month for six months.
+Zanda has been running a promotion of 50% off for the first 6 months, so the Starter Plan can be as low as $9.50/month for six months.

 - The Starter Plan includes 1 practitioner, 1,000 appointments and basic features.